project-chip/matter.js/README.md

 with the new Home Architecture starting iOS 16.3!) as a Matter Hub.
 The pairing itself can also be done using an iPhone, but the later controlling can only be done by one of the Hub options listed above!

-When pairing with node-matter the Home app will ask you to allow to pair an "uncertified device"which you need to allow.
+When pairing with matter.js the Home app will ask you to allow to pair an "uncertified device" which you need to allow.
 After that the device will be added to the Home app, and you can control it from there.

 We currently have no information which device types are supported by the Home app.
 But Lights and Sockets are support in any case.

 Apple is using "two fabric IDs" on the paired devices (all others only use one).
 This needs to be considered when planning to pair devices with multiple controllers.
 How many fabrics are available depends on the device manufacturer (minimum are 3).

+When removing a device paired with Apple Home only the main operational fabric from the two created ones is also removed.
+Additional pairings with e.g. Google Home or such should stay in tact.
+When no other pairing is active then the "System Commissioning fabric" (the second one created initially) needs to be removed manually via iOS: Settings - General - Matter-Devices!

 ### Google Home Ecosystem